DjangoGirls/tutorial/en/deploy/README.md

 os.environ['DJANGO_SETTINGS_MODULE'] = 'mysite.settings'

 from django.core.wsgi import get_wsgi_application
-from whitenoise.django import DjangoWhiteNoise application = DjangoWhiteNoise(get_wsgi_application())
+from django.contrib.staticfiles.handlers import StaticFilesHandler application = StaticFilesHandler(get_wsgi_application())
 ```

 > **Note** Don't forget to substitute in your own username where it says `<your-username>`
-> **Note** In line three, we make sure Pyhthon anywhere knows how to find our application.
+> **Note** In line three, we make sure Python anywhere knows how to find our application.
 It is very important that this path name is correct, and especially that there are no extra spaces here.
 Otherwise you will see an "ImportError" in the error log.

 This file's job is to tell PythonAnywhere where our web app lives and what the Django settings file's name is.

-It also sets up the "whitenoise" static files tool.
+The `StaticFilesHandler` is for dealing with our CSS.
+This is taken care of automatically for you during local development by the `runserver` command.
+We'll find out a bit more about static files later in the tutorial, when we edit the CSS for our site.

 Hit **Save** and then go back to the **Web** tab.